-The AeroRaft was designed as a development step of the StratRaft in early 2003 to be a dirigible piloted motorised lenticular (L form) Luffship working in the lower atmosphere, conceived to serve as an aerial crane for medium range transport (say 2000 km) of outsized and/or heavy (100 tonne) mainly indivisible payloads with precise point to point pick-up & delivery operations without mooring.
+The AeroRaft was designed as a development step of the StratRaft in early 2003 to be a dirigible piloted motorised lenticular (L form) airship working in the lower atmosphere, conceived to serve as an aerial-crane for medium range transport (say 2000 km) of outsized and/or heavy (100 tonne) mainly indivisible payloads with precise point to point pick-up & delivery operations without mooring.

 It appears that there’s a need for such aircraft in regions that lack infrastructure and/or have unstable conditions preventing other transport vehicles over certain periods each year.
 It’s also been said that, once a demonstrator shows it can do the work claimed, unlimited funds would be made available for development – but is a chicken & egg affair!
-Review the Derived Types following to see how significantly smaller versions have been arranged to support (reducing risk) the AeroRaft’s future development.
+Review the Derived Types following to see how significantly smaller versions have been arranged to support the AeroRaft’s future development (reducing risk).